-If the student has ever been enrolled in a Florida school, that student is exempt, provided that there is documented evidence of a physical examination from that Florida school.
+If the student has ever been enrolled in a Florida school, that student is exempt, if there is documented evidence of a physical examination from that Florida school.

-Students entering Kindergarten from the School District of Osceola County Voluntary Pre-Kindergarten (VPK) program will have already met the school entry physical requirement.
+Students entering Kindergarten from the School District of Osceola County Voluntary Pre-Kindergarten (VPK) program shall have already met the school entry physical requirement.